Frequently asked questions

 Do I use Kindle as printing service?

-If you are not using Kindle as printing service, I'll need a book cover layout template or guidelines directly from your printer.
+If you are not using Kindle as printing service, we will need a book cover layout template or guidelines directly from your printer.

-If you are using Kindle as printing service I'll need the number of pages, book trim size dimension and paper color so template for the cover could be done.
+If you are using Kindle as printing service we will need the number of pages, book trim size dimension and paper color so template for the cover could be done.